Dear Research Community Colleagues,

 Supports outstanding junior scientists with the intellect, scientific creativity, drive, and maturity bypass the traditional postdoctoral training period and launch an independent research career.
 Applicants must have recently completed or will soon complete her/his doctoral degree or clinical training and have the support and guarantee of an independent research position from a host institution.

-The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) requests applications for the NIAMS Resource-based Centers Program (P30) for rheumatic diseases research areas within its mission.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) requests applications for the NIAMS Resource-based Centers Program (P30) for rheumatic disease research areas within its mission.
 The Resource-based Centers will provide critical research infrastructure, shared facilities, services, and/or resources to groups of investigators conducting research on rheumatic diseases.

 The Foundation mission is to improve the health and health care of all Americans.
-The mission is pursued these days through adoption of the Foundation’s vision – building a national culture of health.
+The mission is pursued these days through the adoption of the Foundation’s vision – building a national culture of health.

 Proposals accepted on a rolling basis

 Through this new funding opportunity, RWJF seeks to understand and anticipate what dramatic changes we might see in the next five to 15 years in four areas:

 The Henrietta B. and Frederick H. Bugher Foundation and the American Heart Association/American Stroke Association announce

 Request for Applications (RFA) for the Centers of Excellence in Hemorrhagic Stroke

 Research comprising at least three (3) Centers and one (1) Centralized Training

 Interested in collaborative research?
 Do you have a collaborative research funding opportunity you would like to announce or are you searching for a collaborator on a specific proposal?